 TL 2100 is a thermoplastic acrylic-carbon fiber composite laminate, which is very rigid.
 This material is thin, lightweight and strong.
 It is also heat adjustable.
 These orthotics can be posted and covered with most materials.
 TL 2100 is available in 1.8 mm, 2.2 mm and 2.8 mm thicknesses.
 The heel cups cannot be formed deeper than 14 mm using TL 2100.

 Carboplast material is produced using high strength carbon and glass fibers in a tough, unique polypropylene matrix.
-It is also heat adjustable.
+Carboplast is NOT heat adjustable.
 Carboplast is more flexible than TL 2100.
-It is available in semi-rigid 2.0 mm, rigid 2.5 mm and x-rigid 2.9 mm thicknesses.
+It is available in semi-rigid 2.0 mm, rigid 2.5 mm and x-rigid 2.9 mm thicknesses